lemire/fast_double_parser/README.md

 ## What if I prefer another API?

 The [fast_float](https://github.com/lemire/fast_float) offers an API resembling that of the C++17 `std::from_chars` functions.
 In particular, you can specify the beginning and the end of the string.
 Furthermore [fast_float](https://github.com/lemire/fast_float) supports both 32-bit and 64-bit floating-point numbers.
-The  [fast_float](https://github.com/lemire/fast_float) library is part of Apache Arrow.
+The  [fast_float](https://github.com/lemire/fast_float) library is part of Apache Arrow, GCC 12, Safari/WebKit and other important systems.

 ## Why should I expect this function to be faster?